-Would the e project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact , e a substantial adverse change in the significance of a cal resource pursuant to 15064.5? $\boxtimes$
+Wo ould the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to 15064.5? \boxtimes

 The information in this section is summarized from the project-level Cultural Resources Inventory Report for the Osuna Valley Trail Bridge (Appendix B).